peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteTo
     public void WriteTo​(OutputStream stream) throws IOException
-<p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
-The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>
- </p> <p>Writes this CBOR object to a data stream.
-If the CBOR object
+<p>Writes this CBOR object to a data stream.
+If the CBOR object contains
- contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
-See the examples (written in C# for the .NET version) for ways to write out certain keys of a CBOR map in a given order. </p><p/><p>The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in 'keys', where 'mapObj' is written out in the form of a CBOR <b>definite-length map</b> .
-Only keys found in 'keys' will be written if they exist in 'mapObj'. </p> <pre>private static void WriteKeysToMap(CBORObject mapObj, IList&lt;CBORObject&gt; keys, InputStream outputStream){ if(mapObj == null){ throw new NullPointerException(nameof(mapObj));} if(keys ==
+ CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
+See the examples (written in C# for the .NET version) for ways to write out certain keys of a CBOR map in a given order. </p><p/><p>The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in 'keys', where 'mapObj' is written out in the form of a CBOR
+ <b>definite-length map</b> .
+Only keys found in 'keys' will be
+ written if they exist in 'mapObj'. </p> <pre>private static void WriteKeysToMap(CBORObject mapObj, IList&lt;CBORObject&gt; keys, InputStream outputStream){ if(mapObj == null){ throw new NullPointerException(nameof(mapObj));} if(keys ==